ignatiusarviant/Finsight-AI/README.md

 ```

 The application will open in your default browser.
 You can now upload a PDF file and interact with the financial assistant.

+## PDF Compatibility

+Finsight-AI uses a three-layer fallback mechanism to extract text from PDFs:

+- PyPDF2 (default)
+- pdfplumber (if available)
+- pdfminer (if available)

+Encrypted or non-standard PDFs may not be readable.